jnsoo123/post-maker/public/posts/facade_pattern_in_rails.md

 end
 ```

-Where you can use the facade pattern to make the controlelr thinner and lesser variables.
+Where you can use the facade pattern to make the controller thinner and lesser variables.

 ```ruby
 # your_app/app/facades/users_index_facade.rb